BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 With Katalon, QA teams can:

-• Create automated UI tests for web, mobile, API and execute across a wide range of environment
+• Create automated UI tests for multiple platforms and run them across diverse environments.

-• AI-powered features like Layout Comparison and Text-to-text Comparison
+• AI-powered features like Layout Comparison and Text-to-text Comparison.

-• Self-healing capabilities to automatically maintain automated visual tests
+• Self-healing capabilities for visual tests.

 Download Katalon and Start UI Testing